user00000001/TesraMainChain/README.md

 network with your node, which is fully equivalent to the main network, but with play-Ether only.

 ```
-$ gwan --testnet console
+$ tesramain --testnet console
 ```

 The `console` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
 Please see above for their explanations if you've skipped to here.

-Specifying the `--testnet` flag however will reconfigure your gwan instance a bit:
+Specifying the `--testnet` flag however will reconfigure your tesramain instance a bit:

- * Instead of using the default data directory (`~/.wanchain` on Linux for example), gwan will nest itself one level deeper into a `testnet` subfolder (`~/.wanchain/testnet` on Linux).
-Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `gwan attach` will try to attach to a production node endpoint by default.
+ * Instead of using the default data directory (`~/.wanchain` on Linux for example), tesramain will nest itself one level deeper into a `testnet` subfolder (`~/.wanchain/testnet` on Linux).
+Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `tesramain attach` will try to attach to a production node endpoint by default.
 E.g.
-   `gwan attach <datadir>/testnet/gwan.ipc`.
+   `tesramain attach <datadir>/testnet/tesramain.ipc`.
 Windows users are not affected by this.
  * Instead of connecting the main wanchain network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from crossing over between the main network and test network, you should make sure to always use separate accounts for play-money and real-money.
-Unless you manually move accounts, gwan will by default correctly separate the two networks and will not make any accounts available between them.*
+Unless you manually move accounts, tesramain will by default correctly separate the two networks and will not make any accounts available between them.*

-### Programatically interfacing gwan nodes
+### Programatically interfacing tesramain nodes

-As a developer, sooner rather than later you'll want to start interacting with gwan and the wanchain network via your own programs and not manually through the console.
-To aid this, gwan has built in support for a JSON-RPC based APIs 。These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).
+As a developer, sooner rather than later you'll want to start interacting with tesramain and the wanchain network via your own programs and not manually through the console.
+To aid this, tesramain has built in support for a JSON-RPC based APIs 。These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).

-The IPC interface is enabled by default and exposes all the APIs supported by gwan, whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
+The IPC interface is enabled by default and exposes all the APIs supported by tesramain, whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
 These can be turned on/off and configured as you'd expect.